• Skip to main content

 9 March 2014 by Gramilano Leave a Comment

 Mezzo soprano Fiorenza Cossotto has been awarded the first Contr’alto di donna prize, given in honour of the great contralto Marietta Alboni.
-The ceremony and conversation with Fiorenza Cossotto … [Read more...] about Fiorenza Cossotto receives the Marietta Alboni award
+The ceremony and conversation with Fiorenza Cossotto came … [Read more...] about Fiorenza Cossotto receives the Marietta Alboni award

 Teresa Berganza’s 80th birthday bash